 Graduate loans typically offer higher loan limits than undergraduate loans, but other loan terms can vary depending on your credit and financial situation.

-If you're a parent who wants to help your child, seek out private lenders that offer parent loans.
+If you're a parent who wants to help your child, you can seek out private lenders that offer parent loans.
 Unlike parent PLUS loans, which give you the option to defer your payments until your child leaves school, not all private lenders offer in-school deferment—though some may allow reduced payments.

 As with other private loans, your interest rate and other loan terms will depend on the lender and your creditworthiness.